jbiers/bridge2kindle/README.md

 ### 🖥 How to use it
-<p>Warning: this application was built with Linux systems in mind.
-Specifically Debian-like distros, and may not work in other environments.</p>
 ---
+Warning: this application was built with Linux systems in mind.
+Specifically Debian-like distros, and may not work in other environments.
 Run locally
   ```bash
 # Clone this repository